hummingbird-project/hummingbird-docs/Hummingbird.docc/HummingbirdRouter/HummingbirdRouter.md

 ## Route middleware

-Routes can be initialised with their own result builder as long as they end with a route ``Handle`` function that returns the response.
+Routes can be initialised with their own result builder as long as they end with a route ``/HummingbirdRouter/Handle`` function that returns the response.
 This allows us to apply middleware to individual routes.

 ```swift
 Post("login") {